hidrodixtion/KelasMobile-Firebase-Database-Intro/README.md

 ### Topic : Intro To Firebase Realtime Database

 Before you build:
-- Download `google-services.json` from your firebase project.
+- Download `google-services.json` from your firebase project and place it inside `app` directory.
 - Firebase default setting only allow authenticated users to access the database.
 You can change it so unauthenticated user is allowed.
     - Go to Firebase > Database > Rule and change the content into :
     ```json